Community SERVICES

 Supports Brokering Services

-Supports Brokering is offered only to people and their families who are self-directing their services through the Pennsylvania Participant Directed Services System.
 The Supports Broker can provide coaching, consultation and guidance to people and their families as the individual and/or their family assume employer of record or managing employer roles.
 Everything from recruiting and supervising staff, to facilitating personal futures planning and community resourcing can be done by and with the Supports Broker.

 The Supports Broker assists an individual with only participant directed aspects of their ISP and with enhancement of natural and generic community supports as identified in the ISP.